ChimeraTK/DeviceAccess/doc/change-requests/CR-004-data-consistency-keys-in-double-buffered-registers.md

   different values, so a wrong buffer or mismatched key/data pair fails.
 It checks the delivered `VersionNumber` against `realm->getVersion(key)`, iterates both buffer indices, and covers the repeated/backwards-key cases.
-- If the correlated test shows key/data inconsistency, that points at the shared-control handshake in `DoubleBufferAccessor` (no accessor writes the enable register during the group read); a small fix there or in `NumericAddressedBackend` is expected, not a redesign.
 - The existing `testDataConsistencyRealm` tests and map file stay unchanged.

 ## Test plan